 Of course, you can earn ANA miles by either flying ANA or crediting flights flown on Star Alliance carriers, such as United or Air Canada, to your ANA Mileage Club account … but you don't need to fly to earn these miles.

 The easiest way to earn ANA Mileage Club miles is through credit cards that earn Amex Membership Rewards points.
 Get enough, and you can transfer them on a 1:1 basis straight to your ANA Mileage Club account.
 You’ve got a few options to earn the points.

-One of the best ways to earn a ton of these points is the Platinum Card® from American Express, on which you can currently earn at least a 100,000-point welcome bonus after spending $6,000 within the first six months.
+One of the best ways to earn a ton of these points is the Platinum Card® from American Express, on which you can currently earn at least an 80,000-point welcome bonus after spending $6,000 within the first six months.
 Better yet, check to see if you qualify for a 150,000-point bonus via CardMatch.